Geometric inflexibility and 3-manifolds that fiber over the circle: Infinitesimal inflexibility

 Therefore

 and

 Combining this last equality with the first equality in the proof gives us the lemma. {boundaryterm}

-\bold{Remark.} Thurston \cite{Thurston:book:GTTM} and Bonahon \cite{Bonahon:tame} showed that Sullivan rigidity \cite{Sullivan:linefield} follows more directly from tameness.
+\bold{Remark.} Sullivan's rigidity theorem, which guarantees that a quasiconformal deformation of a finitely generated Kleinian group $\Gamma$ with support in the limit set is trivial, played a central role in Thurston's original proof of the existence of hyperbolic structures on fibered 3-manifolds.
+Thurston \cite{Thurston:book:GTTM} and Bonahon \cite{Bonahon:tame} subsequently observed that Sullivan rigidity \cite{Sullivan:linefield} follows somewhat more directly if one assumes the tameness of $M = \half^3/\Gamma$, namely that $M$ is homeomorphic to the interior of a compact 3-manifold (cf. \cite[\S3]{McMullen:book:RTM}).

 Lemmas \ref{exhaust} and \ref{boundaryterm} give another perspective on Sullivan's result.
-In particular, if $M = \hthree/\Gamma$ is a complete hyperbolic 3-manifold then any $\Gamma$-invariant limit Beltrami differential extends continuously via an averaging process to a harmonic strain field $\eta$ on $M$ with the pointwise norms of $\eta$ and $D\eta$ uniformly bounded.
-If $M$ is tame, then the limit set of $\Gamma$ has measure zero or is all of $\chat$.
+In particular, any $\Gamma$-invariant Beltrami differential extends continuously via an averaging process to a harmonic strain field $\eta$ on $M$ with the pointwise norms of $\eta$ and $D\eta$ uniformly bounded.
+If $M$ is tame, then the limit set of $\Gamma$ has measure zero or is all of $\chat$, by Canary's \cite{Canary:ends} result that tameness implies Ahlfors' measure conjecture.
 In the former case, any Beltrami differential supported on the limit set is trivial.
 In the later case tameness also implies that $M$ is exhausted by submanifolds whose boundary has uniformly bounded area and Lemma \ref{exhaust} implies that the $L^2$-norms of $\eta$ and $D\eta$ are finite on $M$.
 Since $M$ has no boundary, Lemma \ref{boundaryterm} implies that $\eta = D\eta = 0$ and the initial Beltrami differential must be trivial.

 The following theorem is the key analytic estimate that underlies all of our inflexibility theorems.
 It should be compared with Theorem 2.15 in \cite{McMullen:book:RTM}. \marginpar{ Give this a name?
 Infinitesimal inflexibility?
 The reference should be to CTM's theorem of the same name. k} \begin{theorem} Let $M$ be a hyperbolic 3-manifold with compact boundary and let $\eta$ be a harmonic strain field on $M$.
+Assume that the $L^2$-norms $\|\eta\|^2$ and $\|D\eta\|^2$ are finite.
 Then

 \end{theorem}